mortadaNotGenius/Sparta-Client/README.md

 8 - Can I help with this Project?
 (H)

 H - Yes, You can help us by sending Suggestions or messaging me for other things

+#                                                   license and rules of use,

+1 - Do not sell our app.

+2 - Do not share the download link without the original link, this is how you take the effort.

+3 - Use at your own risk.

+4 - Make the app reputable

+                                                              Sparta

+                                          © 2022 Sparta-project inc. All Rights Reserved.